 “I just happen to know a foreman who’s looking for a welder,” said the guard.
 “If you get in, look up Fred Walker.”
 The young man thanked the guard, who nodded, too preoccupied to look up.
 Then he strode east to the gap in the fence, slipped through, and secured a position at Ford.

 Trained on the job as a welder, Forest Rye had grown up in Erin, Tennessee, west of Nashville.
 Born December 19, 1910, Rye learned to play fiddle and guitar before he left home in 1924.
 When Rye was a small boy, champion fiddler Walter Warden, from McEwen, Tennessee, and an early influence on Fiddlin’ Arthur Smith, schooled him in music.
 Warden lived up the road from the Rye household, and thought so highly of Rye that he gave him a fiddle.
 When Rye came to Detroit, he found a room in a boarding house, and doggedly spent about a week talking his way into Ford’s Highland Park facility.

 A pioneer country music bandleader in Detroit, Rye entertained at house parties through the 1930s, eventually leading groups of musicians in local cafes and bars.
 In 1937 he married, and moved back to Erin, where he started a grocery with his savings.
-He visited friends in Detroit occasionally, and in 1939, Rye returned to Detroit, where he found work as a welder at the Ford Motor Company’s Rouge Plant.
+He visited friends in Detroit occasionally, and in 1939, Rye returned to Detroit, where he found work at Chrysler’s facilities on the east side of town.

 Little Willie Rye